stephenreid/PardotAPIExample/README.md

 Disclaimer
 ----------
 I (stephenreid) make no guarantees as to the accuracy of these examples.
-Most, if not all have never been tested and will require some debugging coding, etc on your part
+Most, if not all have never been tested and will require some debugging, coding, etc on your part

- * I / Pardot make no guarantees as to the accuracy of this document.
+I / Pardot make no guarantees as to the accuracy of this document.

- * As you are free to use this, it also comes with no additional support.
+As you are free to use this, it also comes with no additional support.

- * If you do have questions for support, please email them the actual query (url + parameters)
- * that you are trying to make and why the results are not working for you
+If you do have questions for support, please email them the actual query (url + parameters) that you are trying to make and why the results are not working for you

- * WE CAN NOT MAKE ESTIMATES ON BUILDING ON THIS CODE
+WE CAN NOT MAKE ESTIMATES ON BUILDING ON THIS CODE